ecmwf/metview-python/docs/grib.rst

 .. .. minigallery:: metview.gradient
 ..     :add-heading:

-.. py:function:: abs(fs)
+.. .. py:function:: abs(fs)

+..
 Returns the fieldset of the absolute value of ``fs`` at each grid point or spectral coefficient.

+..    :param fs: input fieldset
+..    :type fs: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

+..
+Missing values are retained, unaltered by the calculation.

+.. py:function:: accumulate(fs)

+   Computes the sum of all the values for each field in ``fs``.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`

-   Missing values are retained, unaltered by the calculation.

-.. py:function:: accumulate(fs)

-   For each field in ``fs`` this function calculates the sum of all the values of the field.
+   :rtype: float or ndarray or None

    If there is only one field in ``fs`` it returns a number, otherwise a numpy array is returned.
 Only non-missing values are considered in the calculation.
 For fields with no valid values NaN is returned.

-   :param fs: input fieldset
-   :type fs: :class:`Fieldset`
-   :rtype: float or ndarray or None

-.. py:function:: acos(fs)
+.. .. py:function:: acos(fs)

+..
 Return the fieldset of the arc cosine function of ``fs`` at each grid point.
 Results are in radians.
 Missing values are retained, unaltered by the calculation.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

-.. py:function:: asin(fs)
+.. .. py:function:: asin(fs)

+..
 Return the fieldset of the arc sine function of ``fs`` at each grid point.
 Results are in radians.
 Missing values are retained, unaltered by the calculation.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

-.. py:function:: atan(fs)
+.. .. py:function:: atan(fs)

+..
 Return the fieldset of the arc tangent function of ``fs`` at each grid point.
 Results are in radians.
 Missing values are retained, unaltered by the calculation.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

 .. py:function:: average(fs)

-   For each field in ``fs`` calculates the average of all the field values.
+   Computes the average of all the values for each field in ``fs``.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`